Not Every Great Bee Cave Neighborhood Makes the Headlines

 The Homestead is an established equestrian-friendly community situated in the Bee Cave area with lots ranging from 1 to 9+ acres.
 That’s not a marketing embellishment.
 There are genuinely properties in The Homestead where your neighbor’s house is barely visible through the trees.
 If you’re coming from a standard suburban subdivision and you drive into The Homestead for the first time, the scale shift is startling.
 This is Hill Country living the way it existed before the master-planned communities arrived.

-The community was established in the 1970s, which means the landscaping is mature, the lots are settled, and the oaks have had decades to develop the kind of canopy that new plantings can’t replicate.
-Homes in The Homestead range from about 1,700 to 6,000+ square feet, with styles running from original ranch houses to extensively renovated custom homes.
-Price points currently span from the high $600s for smaller homes on smaller lots to over $2 million for estate properties on premium acreage.
+The community has been established for decades, which means the landscaping is mature, the lots are settled, and the oaks have had years to develop the kind of canopy that new plantings can’t replicate.
+Homes in The Homestead range from about 1,700 to 5,400+ square feet, with styles running from original ranch houses to extensively renovated custom homes.
+Price points have been telling lately.
+Recent closings have run from the high $700s for smaller homes on smaller lots up past $2.4 million for estate properties on premium acreage, with most sales landing somewhere in the $1 million to $1.6 million range.
+So this is not the bargain-basement corner of Bee Cave, but for the land and privacy you get, the value holds up.

 What makes The Homestead unique is the combination of things it doesn’t have.
 There are minimal HOA restrictions (compared to master-planned communities where the covenants run 40+ pages).
 There are no sidewalks, which sounds like a negative but actually reflects the rural character that residents specifically want.
 And there are horses.
 Lots of horses.
 The Homestead is one of the few communities this close to Austin where you can keep horses on your property, and equestrian buyers specifically target this area for that reason.